A Charitable Foundation in Serbia

 - In case the assets are transferred to the CFPP by an individual or a legal entity that is not a VAT payer, the CFPP does not have to pay the VAT either.

-Registration of a Charity Foundation for private purposes in Serbia: the required documents
+Registration of a Charitable Foundation in Serbia: the required documents

-To register a Charity Foundation for private purposes in Serbia you will have to supply the following documents:
+To register a Charitable Foundation in Serbia you will have to supply the following documents:

 - Founders’ personal data: